-(b) Changes in Time or Form of Payment.
-A Participant may elect to change the time or form of payment of his or her account in accordance with the rules set forth below.
+(a) Changes in Time or Form of Payment.
+A Participant may elect to change the time or form of payment of any subaccount maintained within his or her account (i.e., any class year subaccount maintained pursuant to Section 5.1 or pre-2018 subaccount maintained pursuant to Section 5.2), in accordance with the rules set forth below.
 For purposes of these rules, an election to receive distribution in a series of annual installments shall be treated as a single payment.